Minimal Unital Cyclic $C_\infty$-Algebras and the Real and Rational Homotopy Type of Closed Manifolds: A new proof of Crowley--Nordstr om's formality result

-\end{proof} \underline{Case a: $r$ even.} We will assume $r$ is even and $\dim H^r\leq 3$.
-From the fact $r$ is even, we have that the nondegenerate pairing $\langle-,-\rangle_\varphi$ is symmetric, and for emphasis and a more immediate correspondence with notation and constructions in Riemannian geometry we will write $g=\langle-,-\rangle_\varphi$.
-By looking at $R$ as a linear map
+\underline{Case a: $r$ even.} We will assume $r$ is even and $\dim H^r\leq 3$.
+Because $r$ is even, the nondegenerate pairing $\langle-,-\rangle_\varphi$ is symmetric.
+For emphasis, and to establish a more direct correspondence with standard notation in Riemannian geometry, we will write $g=\langle-,-\rangle_\varphi$.
+By interpreting $R$ as a linear map